flamelily-bluescsi/bluescsi/rgb2hdmi600uk.md

 {% include carousel3.html %}

-This is Kit version of the RGB2HDMI for Amiga A600 for use with Amiga retro computers to enable an HDMI output - BLUE PCB version.
+This is a kit version of the RGB2HDMI for Amiga A600 for use with Amiga retro computers to enable an HDMI output - BLUE PCB version.
 More info about RGB2HDMI can be found <a href="https://github.com/hoglet67/RGBtoHDMI" target="_blank">here</a>.
 This interface converts the "digital" RGB video signal from the Amiga A600 to HDMI or DVI compatible with most modern TVs/Monitors.
 We have a PDF of build instructions <a href="https://drive.google.com/file/d/1BZqvoRvd_eKfiigI4OzxefKQvmjXzQ9d/view?usp=sharing" target="_blank">here</a>.
 You will need some soldering experience to complete this build.

 * SMD Soldering required
 * Menu switch included